gitlabhq/gitlabhq/doc/user/project/merge_requests/merge_request_approvals.md

 When this feature is enabled, all merge requests will need approval from one code owner per matched rule before it can be merged.

+NOTE: **Note:** Only the `CODEOWNERS` file on the default branch is evaluated for Merge Request approvals.
+If `CODEOWNERS` is changed on a non-default branch, those changes will not affect approvals until merged to the default branch.

 ## Overriding the merge request approvals default settings

 > Introduced in GitLab Enterprise Edition 9.4.